Frequently asked questions

 If am making an application under the previous process, can I continue?

 Yes, you can.
-However if you want your application to be considered under this process you must submit the all the requirements of the first stage (mandatory) by the 14 November 2014 and all the requirements of the second stage (assessment) by 31 January 2015.
+However if you want your application to be considered under this process you must submit the all the requirements of the first stage (mandatory) by the 14 November 2014.

 Do I still need to complete the IELTS?